oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-general-tips-for-booking-flights/rule.md

 ---

-- Wherever possible, book direct flights, and try to minimize connection times.
+- ​​Wherever possible, book direct flights, and try to minimize connection times.
 - Wherever possible, try to get flexible flights in case they need to be changed.
 - Appointments - If accommodation is also required then enter the accommodation details into another appointment
 - When booking flights, know the preferred time (on weekdays, avoid evening flights before 8pm.
 Peak times incur a Uber surcharge)